Alex Lynn

-Alexander George Lynn (born 17 September 1993) is a British racing driver.
-He most recently competed in Formula E, driving for Mahindra Racing in the 2021 season, winning the second race of his home ePrix in London.
+Alexander George Lynn (born 17 September 1993) is a British racing driver who is from Great Dunmow.
+He currently competes in the 2025 FIA World Endurance Championship driving the No. 12 Cadillac V-Series.R for Jota Sport.
 Lynn has also competed full-time in the 2019–20 FIA World Endurance Championship driving for Aston Martin Racing, has won the 2017 12 Hours of Sebring, and finished sixth in the 2015 and 2016 GP2 Series.

 Early career

 Lynn is from Great Dunmow, Essex and as of 2020, lives in Parsons Green, London.
 He is a former pupil of Saint Nicholas School, Old Harlow, Essex.

 Karting

 Lynn began his racing career in karting at the age of eleven with Andy Cox Racing.
 In 2008 after four years in Mini Max and JICA classes he switched to Ricky Flynn Motorsport for competing in KF2 category, finishing British KF2 championship on the sixth place in the series standings.